Chaste/dependency-modules/README.md

 `module avail` lists all installed modulefiles.

-`module search string` searches for modulefiles that contain `string`.
+`module avail string` searches for modulefiles that contain `string`.

 `module show modulefile` prints the environment changes prescribed by modulefile.